Another Word For FITTED

 Verb : (intransitive) To cause oneself to leave an elevated location and fall downward.

-Verb : (transitive) To pass by a spring or leap; to overleap.
+Verb : (transitive) To pass by means of a spring or leap; to overleap.

 landscaped